How do you say PEACE in Italian?

 How exactly do you say peace in Italian?

-As you will see in this lesson, there’s more than one meaning for this word in Italian.
-Peace can either refer to the cessation of hostilities between two warring factions or to a general state of quiet.
+As you’ll see in this lesson, this word has more than one meaning in Italian.
+Peace can refer either to the cessation of hostilities between two warring parties, or to a general state of tranquillity.

 La pace